pixelgrade/guides/components/footer.md

 ## What Does It Do?

 ## What It Doesn't Do?

 ## How It Works?

 ## Important Technical Details

+All **customizations done by a theme to a component** should reside in the `/inc/components.php` file, regardless if there are dedicated files for certain integrations (Customify comes to mind).
+This ensures that one can identify quickly the way a theme interacts with components.

 ### Customizing the Customify Settings